 It's easy to read travel blogs and guidebooks and dream about someday when you travel the world, but that never gets you any closer to actually leaving.
 Instead, you need to start making plans and you need to book things.

 In your final year of college and thinking about traveling after graduation?
 Head to Skyscanner, search for a cheap flight to "everywhere", and then book it.
 Start researching accommodation options on TripAdvisor.
 Too soon for you to book a flight?
 Buy a backpack.
 Start selling off your things.
 Get some vaccinations.
 Buy some travel gear.
 Even something as simple as buying a silk sleeping liner will help you get into the travel mindset.

 If you want to travel the world, one of the best things you can do is start telling people that you want to do so.
 Not only will it make it feel more real, but each time you tell someone you're going to travel, you're also telling yourself that you can do it.

-I found that when I had last minute nerves about leaving, it was the fact that I'd told everyone I was going to do it that pushed me to get on the plane.
-I didn't want to have to tell everyone that I'd been too scared, so I pushed myself to do it.
+We found that when we had last minute nerves about leaving, it was the fact that we'd told everyone we were going to do it that pushed us to get on the plane.
+We didn't want to have to tell everyone that we'd been too scared, so we pushed ourselves to do it.